Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 Section 5 (Fees) prohibits contingency-fee arrangements in forensic psychology, specifically because such arrangements create an incentive to reach a particular outcome and compromise the appearance, if not the reality, of independence.
 This prohibition is more explicit than in general clinical ethics, where contingency fees are less common but not universally addressed.

 Section 6 (Informed Consent, Notification, and Assent) addresses one of the most distinctive features of forensic practice: the requirement to notify the person being assessed, clearly and before the evaluation begins, that the evaluation is not confidential, that the results will be disclosed to the retaining party and/or the court, and that the relationship is not therapeutic.
-Failure to provide this notification is a significant ethical violation and can render an assessment admissible in legal proceedings but ethically contested.
+Failure to provide this notification is a significant ethical violation and can render an assessment ethically contested, even where it is admitted into evidence.

 Sections 7-11 cover privacy and confidentiality, methods and procedures for forensic evaluation and testimony, communication and disclosure, and the special professional and evidentiary considerations for forensic practitioners.
 Section 9, on communication and disclosure, contains the requirement to present findings in a manner that accurately conveys the limitations and uncertainties in the opinion, a requirement that is directly aligned with the Daubert requirement for a stated error rate.

 The British Psychological Society's Division of Forensic Psychology Practice Guidelines 2017 represent the most recent revision of the professional standards for forensic psychological practice in the United Kingdom.
 They are structured around six domains: knowledge, skills, and values; assessment; formulation; intervention; evaluation; and communication.
-The 2017 revision significantly updated the 2008 version to reflect the changing forensic landscape following the Forensic Science Regulator Act, the increasing use of algorithmic risk tools in criminal justice, and the growth of digital forensics as a forensic psychology domain.
+The 2017 revision updated the 2008 version to reflect the increasing use of algorithmic risk tools in criminal justice and the expansion of digital forensics within forensic psychology.

 The Guidelines operate within a two-tier regulatory structure.
 The statutory registration requirement sits with the Health and Care Professions Council (HCPC), which holds the "Forensic Psychologist" protected title under the Health Professions Order 2001.
 Any person in England, Wales, Scotland, or Northern Ireland who refers to themselves as a Forensic Psychologist must hold valid HCPC registration.
 The HCPC's Standards of Proficiency for Practitioner Psychologists set the minimum competency requirements that registration entails.
 Practising as a Forensic Psychologist without HCPC registration is a criminal offence.